NithinRegidi/DocVox/SETUP_GUIDE.md

 ## Success! 🎉

-If all tests pass, your Doc Speak Aid application is fully functional!
+If all tests pass, your DocVox application is fully functional!

 ### What You Can Do Now:
 1. Upload important documents